 The following quote describes a richness lying within the word “faith” that challenges popular thinking.
 What are we to make of this claim about faith within the Greek New Testament?

 The noun pistis offers a range of semantic possibilities for English translators.
 It can be rendered as ‘faith,’ ‘faithfulness,’ ‘fidelity’ or ‘trust.’
 It probably does not, however, mean ‘belief’ in the sense of cognitive assent to a doctrine; rather, it refers to placing trust or confidence in a person.
 The cognate verb pisteuw (pisteuo) can be translated as ‘believe’ or ‘trust.’
 English, regrettably, lacks a verb form from the same root as the noun ‘faith.'” – Richard Hays’ commentary on Galatians

 While Hays’ purpose in summarizing the linguistic evidence involves arguing for a particular interpretation regarding the expression “faith of Jesus Christ” (Galatians 2:16; 3:22) and “faith of the Son of God” (Galatians 2:20), that is not the focus of my inquiry.
 Rather, my interest lies in considering what this Greek idea of faith would mean for our faith in Christ (Colossians 1:4; Ephesians 1:15, Galatians 3:26, etc.).

 Such an enriched view of faith in Christ would require us to rely upon, that is, place our trust in Jesus according to whatever way(s) the gospel might demand.
 Is this distinction significant?

 Yes.
 This involves a paradigm shift in how we think about saving faith.

 Whereas a popular notion regards faith as excluding any action, this richer understanding could include actions in order to rely upon Christ.
-If faith means trust and not just belief, then in whatever way the gospel might call a person to initially trust in Christ and subsequently continue to place his or her faith in him, this is what would constitute faith.
+If faith means trust and is not linguistically limited to just believing, then in whatever way the gospel might call a person to initially trust in Christ and subsequently continue to place his or her faith in him, this is what would constitute faith.